-At first, we were so excited to arrive to the place Pablo put on the map and remember exiting the Bogotá to Medellín bus to the Narcos theme song.
+At first, we were so excited to arrive at the place Pablo put on the map and remember exiting the Bogotá to Medellín bus to the Narcos theme song.
 Jesus, I’m going bright red even thinking of that now.

 To our embarrassment, a few days in Medellin smacked us a little as it made us pull our heads out of the asses of Hollywood.
 We realised we had neglected the other side of the life-destroying drug war.

-Starting with THE BEST free walking tour we have ever done where our guide, no older than Luke, told us of how walking to school meant stepping over dead bodies.
+Starting with THE BEST free walking tour we have ever done where our guide, no older than Luke, told us how walking to school meant stepping over dead bodies.
 Daily.

 A trip to Casa Memoria, a highly engaging and visual museum, shares the struggles Medellín suffered due to the war on drugs, the paramilitaries and the government.
 What we found most interesting is that this museum so clearly breaks down the painful history at the hands of the drug lord yet the only mention of Escobar is the announcement of his death.
 To us, that speaks volumes.

 We also had many chats with the Colombian people.
-Discovering how majority feel ill at the very mention of him.
-They spoke to us about the ‘Pablo fans’ a combination of uneducated tourists (us!) and the loyal locals who continue to celebrate his birthday each December by wearing a Tshirt with his face on it.
+Discovering how the majority feel ill at the very mention of him.
+They spoke to us about the ‘Pablo fans’ a combination of uneducated tourists (us!) and the loyal locals who continue to celebrate his birthday each December by wearing a Shirt with his face on it.
 You will also spot car stickers or photos in windows, but let us tell you that they are the minority.
 These celebrations tend to piss people off and rightly so – nearly every family or household in Medellín lost something to the war on drugs.

 A willingness to research, ask and learn really has stretched our eyes.
-Our thoughts completely different and our opinions now changed – for the better.
-The once two excited but ignorant big kids, eager to take every Pablo Escobar tour available, are now armed with a newfound knowledge and a different outlook.
+Our thoughts are completely different and our opinions now changed – for the better.
+The once excited but ignorant big kids, eager to take every Pablo Escobar tour available, are now armed with newfound knowledge and a different outlook.

-The memory of his evil legacy is not welcomed and that’s a band wagon we now ride on.
+The memory of his evil legacy is not welcomed and that’s a bandwagon we now ride on.

 Speaking of himself, it really is quite devastating to hear how difficult it is for Colombia to shake its drug-fuelled past.
 Still to this day it carries an unfair stigma and stereotype all because of the greed of one individual.

-Again, forget the Narcos stereotype that this wonderful land can’t rid of, it’s not necessarily a skag or stoner town.
+Again, forget the Narcos stereotype that this wonderful land can’t be rid of, it’s not necessarily a skag or stoner town.
 Colombians who do dabble with drugs are known to treat it with somewhat respect, and never abuse it.

 Obviously, as a foreigner and tourist, this is not an issue and does not need to be a concern.
 It is nothing that will affect you or your time there.

-It has to be said that we do not in anyway condone the use or buying of drugs, and feel the need to mention the stupidity involved if you do so.
+It has to be said that we do not in any way condone the use or buying of drugs, and feel the need to mention the stupidity involved if you do so.